julien-boudry/Condorcet/README.md

 ```php
 removeCandidate ( mixed $name = automatic )
 ```
-**name :** Alphanumeric string or int.
+**name:** Alphanumeric string or int.

-**Return value :** True on success.
+**Return value:** True on success.
 Throw an exception if candidate name can't be found or if the vote has began.

 ```php